Intellectual property (IP) law protects products of invention, creativity, knowledge or expression, and includes:

 - Plant breeders’ rights: apply to certain new plant varieties (managed by the Canadian Food Inspection Agency).

 The university has IP policies and principles in place to govern and provide guidance about ownership of IP that is created at the university.
-For questions about these policies and principles, please contact the University’s Innovation Enterprise office.
+For questions about these policies and principles, please contact the University’s Research Excellence and Innovation office.